fauzanpahlawan/GOLANG/README.md

 Go-Lang will match tourists that need a professional and reliable Tour Guide for their adventure in East Java, Malang City.

-Go-Lang developed using Firebase realtime-database.
+Go-Lang developed using Android Studio Java and Google Firebase realtime-database.